University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 The remaining four samples separate into smaller groups at a threshold of 10 allelic differences:
 - What does this indicate about the genetic relatedness of these samples?
-- Although these samples all belong to the same MLST sequence type (ST), cgMLST is able to distinguish them into separate groups at the 10 allelic difference threshold.
+- Although these samples all belong to the same MLST sequence type (ST), cgMLST can distinguish them into separate groups at the 10 allelic difference threshold.
 This indicates that, despite sharing the same MLST ST, these samples are not genetically similar enough to be considered part of the same outbreak cluster.
 This example demonstrates the higher discriminatory power of cgMLST and highlights why it is commonly used alongside MLST in public health investigations to better resolve relationships between isolates.